-The aims of relationship and sex education at St Matthew's CE Primary School are:
+The aims of relationship and sex education at St Matthew's CE Primary Academy are:

-• To ensure Relationships Education is part of a child's broad, balanced curriculum, integral to the basic curriculum of the school and part of the child's all-round development.

-• To enable pupils to understand the qualities of healthy relationships based on Christian principles, including the importance of marriage and lifelong commitments as a basis for sexual relationship.

-• To prepare children for healthy relationships in an online world.

-• To understand how to stay safe, know the importance of boundaries and how to report abuse or feelings of being unsafe.

-• Help pupils develop a positive and secure personal identity, a sense of their own value and feelings of confidence and empathy.

-• Create a positive culture around issues of sexuality and relationship.

-• To ensure that all understand the importance of respecting others and accepting those who differ, yet challenging those behaviours and attitudes which exploit others and do not reflect Christian values.

-• To know how to 'love your neighbour' even when we might disagree.
+- To ensure Relationships Education is part of a child's broad, balanced curriculum, integral to the basic curriculum of the school and part of the child's all-round development. - To enable pupils to understand the qualities of healthy relationships based on Christian principles, including the importance of marriage and lifelong commitments as a basis for sexual relationship. - To prepare children for healthy relationships in an online world. - To understand how to stay safe, know the importance of boundaries and how to report abuse or feelings of being unsafe. - Help pupils develop a positive and secure personal identity, a sense of their own value and feelings of confidence and empathy. - Create a positive culture around issues of sexuality and relationship. - To ensure that all understand the importance of respecting others and accepting those who differ, yet challenging those behaviours and attitudes which exploit others and do not reflect Christian values. - To know how to 'love your neighbour' even when we might disagree.

-Biblical reference: You shall love your neighbour as yourself.
-Matt 22v39 Be blessed by God, be happy and aspire to be....